 “The evil that is in the world almost always comes of ignorance, and good intentions may do as much harm as malevolence if they lack understanding.”

-There once was a General who needed to cross a river.
-He was unsure of the depth and wondered if he and his horse could make it to the other side.
-He looked around for a bridge, but instead saw a little boy fishing nearby.
-He asked the little boy for advice on which part of the river would be safest to cross.
+There once was a General who was traveling through an unfamiliar town.
+As he arrived to the bank of a long river, he wondered where he and his horse could make it to the other side.
+He looked for a bridge or narrow section of the river, but instead found a boy fishing.
+He rode up to the boy and asked for advice on where he and his horse could safely cross.

 Many people love to give advice, but do they really know what they are talking about?
-Make sure those who give you advice know what they are talking about.
+Make sure those who you choose to go to for advice know what they are talking about.

 ©Copyright WisdomShare — All Rights Reserved